-Last week I told you a package for the Mister had arrived from the House of Bijan, and that no one was home to open it!
+Last week I told you a package for the Mister had arrived from the House of Bijan and that no one was home to open it!
 Ester and I have waited quite impatiently for almost a week to find out what's inside, and finally our employers returned this morning, around ten-thirty.

 Right next to the elevator there's a long narrow side table where things are placed that need to go upstairs, including the daily mail and packages.

 In fact, it's my job to separate the mail each day into His and Her piles, further organized by their personal letters, cards and invitations on top, business mail underneath that, and overnight letters from Fed Ex and UPS underneath that.
 Next to these two stacks, magazines are separated into those the Mister has subscribed to, and those the Missus wants to receive.
 Department store magazines and other junk mail are next to that, which are usually ignored and destined for the recycle bin.
 And at the end of the table is where we place packages.

 When they arrived this morning they left the luggage up to us, picked up their respective piles of His and Her mail and went straight upstairs to their separate offices.